 Our Children

-We also contribute towards the education of up to 35 children who live at home with their families, but who would otherwise be unable to afford it.
+Aishworya supports the education of 12 children in Kathmandu, Nepal, without which their families would not be able to afford it.
 Many of these families are themselves vulnerable – some are single parents balancing work at poverty wages with childcare, some are relatives who have taken on looking after children after their parents died, others are unemployed or struggling to find regular work.
 For those who need it, we support them to look after their children and work with them with the aim of moving towards being independent of us in future.

 Karuna